SpongePowered/SpongeDocs/source/plugin/data/keys.rst

         });
     }

-Or, since we use Java 8 and are able to make use of its lambda expressions:
+Or, if you use Java 8, you're able to shorten the line with lambda expressions:

 .. code-block:: java